moneroguides/0x03-Mining-Monero-P2Pool-quick-start-guide/script.md

 ### TIME TO MINE

 Alright, it's nearly time to get our mining underway.
-The software is now synchronised with the rest of the network and we've now only got a few more setting to change.
+The software is now synchronised with the rest of the network and we've now only got a few more settings to change.

 We're now to going to select the *settings* tab from the menu and then *node*.